ZoZoCoin/ZoZo-blockchain/doc/init.md

 Copy zozocoind.init to /etc/init.d/zozocoind.
 Test by running `service zozocoind start`.

-Using this script, you can adjust the path and flags to the zozocoind program by setting the ZOZOD and FLAGS environment variables in the file /etc/sysconfig/zozocoind.
+Using this script, you can adjust the path and flags to the zozocoind program by setting the ZZCD and FLAGS environment variables in the file /etc/sysconfig/zozocoind.
 You can also use the DAEMONOPTS environment variable here.

 4e) Mac OS X